donfiftyidaho/examples/jwt/README.md

 You must first have Node.js installed.

-To install the dependencies run `npm install`, to start the server `node .`
+To install the dependencies run `npm install` inside the `jwt` directory, to start the server run `node .`

 To test the routes use [Postman](https://www.getpostman.com/)